Date of last revision: 18th May 2018

 However, we do hope that if you have a complaint about the way we handle your personal data, you will contact us in the first instance using the contact details in section 1 above, so that we have an opportunity to resolve it.

-14. Children Age 13 and Under: The Company recognizes the special obligation to protect personally identifiable information obtained from children age 13 and under.
+14. Children Age 13 and Under: The Company recognises the special obligation to protect personally identifiable information obtained from children aged 13 and under.
 AS SUCH, IF YOU ARE 13 YEARS OLD OR YOUNGER, THE COMPANY REQUESTS THAT YOU NOT SUBMIT ANY PERSONAL INFORMATION TO THE SITE OR TO THE COMPANY.
 If the Company discovers that a child age 13 or younger has signed up on the Site or provided us with personally identifiable information, we will delete that child’s identifiable information from our records.

 The Company nonetheless encourages parents to go online with their kids.
 Here are a few tips to help make a child’s online experience safer: